 do you have what it takes to be a project manager?

-Earlier this year I read an interesting article, written by Kevin Korterud, that asked the question, "Are Project Managers Born or Made?"
+I read an interesting article, written by Kevin Korterud, that asked the question, "Are Project Managers Born or Made?"

 I agree with much of what Kevin had to say.
 However, to answer this question myself, I thought about what it is that I look for when I am searching to hire a great project manager.

-- Exhibit strong communication skills.
+- Exhibits strong communication skills.

 Last but certainly not least, I have the privilege of working with a talented group of natural born leaders.